CodecoolGlobal/tech-interview-workbook-rooland98/docs/css_js_workbook.md

 React Router is the most popular solution.

 We wrap our content first with <BrowserRouter>.
 Then we define our <Routes>.
 An application can have multiple <Routes>.
 <Route>s can be nested.
 The first <Route> has a path of "/" and renders the Layout component.
 The nested <Route>s inherit and add to the parent route.
 The Home component route does not have a path but has an index attribute.
 That specifies this route as the default route for the parent route, which is /.
 Setting the path to * will act as a catch-all for any undefined URLs.
 This is great for a 404 error page.

+# What does JSX use for compileing ?

+We need transpilers to compile jsx  into browser compatible version.
+Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.